ijse/Log4Jse/README.markdown

 + Custom output method, you can export logs in the way you like within Js

 ## Usage
-That's a very briefly introduction, Log4Jse is so simple that you can get more information by read its source.
+That's a very briefly introduction, Log4Jse is so simple that you can get more information by reading its source.

 1. First, include Log4Jse.js file